Salem University: Academics

 Salem is accredited by the Higher Learning Commission.
 The university offers undergraduate degrees including the Associate of Arts, Associate of Science, Bachelor of Arts, and Bachelor of Science.
 The School of Nursing offers a Bachelor of Science in Nursing (a degree-completion program for registered nurses) and an Associate of Science in Nursing that prepares students to become Registered Nurses.

 At the graduate level, Salem offers a Master of Business Administration, a Master of Education, and a Master of Science in Nursing.
 Teachers may take courses in the School of Education as non-degree students to renew their licenses.
-A post-master's certificate in Educational Leadership is offered that leads to advanced licensure and a certificate in Special Education Leadership is also offered.
+A post-master's certificate in educational leadership is offered which leads to advanced licensure and a certificate in Special Education Leadership is also offered.

-All programs, including distance education programs, are delivered in a monthly format allowing students to complete their degrees more quickly than their counterparts at other traditional or online universities.
+All programs, including distance education programs, are delivered in a monthly format, allowing students to complete their degrees more quickly than their counterparts at other traditional or online universities.
 This attracts non-traditional students conscious of time and accessibility.

-Since classes are four weeks long, the MBA or M.Ed. can be completed in 12 months or fewer, a Bachelor's in 40 months, or an Associate in only 20 months, if a student were to start college studies without any prior college credits.
+Since classes are four weeks long, the MBA or M.Ed. can be completed in 12 months or fewer, a bachelor's in 40 months, or an associate's in only 20 months, if a student were to start college studies without any prior college credits.